Talar Fracture in Adults

 - Trouble moving your ankle or foot

 - Inability to put weight on your ankle or foot

 - Ankle bones that look out of place

 How is a talar fracture diagnosed?

 - MRI: This scan uses powerful magnets and a computer to take pictures of your ankle.
 An MRI may show tissue or ligament damage.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Bone scan: This is a test to look at the bones in your ankle.
 The bone scan may show a fracture or infection.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
 The tracer collects in your bones.
 Pictures will then be taken to look for problems.

-- Arthroscopy: Your caregiver may want to look inside your ankle to check for signs of fracture or injury.
+- Arthroscopy: Your healthcare provider may want to look inside your ankle to check for signs of fracture or injury.
 A small incision is made in your ankle and a scope is inserted.
 A scope is a flexible tube with a light and camera on the end.

 How is a talar fracture treated?

 - Support devices: Support devices include casts and removable boots.
 These devices prevent ankle movement and help your talar fracture heal.
 A support device may be the only treatment you need.
 You may also need crutches to help you move around.